If your dog is scared of thunder or fireworks, you’re not alone.

 Encourage calm behavior and remain calm yourself.

-2. Distract your dog with highly valued chew toys or food.
+2. Distract your dog with highly valued chew toys or food during a storm.

 Some dogs will be too scared to care about food, but it’s worth a try to distract your dog with something extremely tempting.